10x05/Marvel-Comics-/README.md

 # Marvel-Comics-
-This is a reworked version of the homepage of the marvel website This is the netlify link of the project
+This is reworked version of the marvel website homepage This is the netlify link of the project